Looking for Some Wedding Getting Ready Tips?

 Okay, this isn’t vitally important, but who doesn’t like gifts?
 Even a handwritten card to parents or your friends is a delightful touch.
 I’ve seen all kinds of gifts and the cost doesn’t matter.
 What matters is that you show gratitude!
 Starting your marriage off with gratitude is an excellent foundation.

 Of course, I’m a big supporter of first looks, because there are so many benefits to first looks.
 However, there is a new trend or two you might not be aware of!
 First looks with parents and/or the wedding party!
 Some people might think this is overkill, so it entirely depends on where you stand emotionally and mentally with the people around you.
 A lot of my clients don’t even have wedding parties!
 However, it could be nice to have a little one-on-one time with someone important, aside from your impending spouse.

 Keep the Space Clean

 Oh man, do you know how often I show up on the wedding day to a completely trashed getting ready space?
 If you can, try and designate a spot in the room for everything.
 There is a chance I’ll still show up and change things though.
-I usually put the responsibility on the bridesmaids to clean up the space, since they’re normally 60% of the mess. hah!
-This goes along my advice of keeping in mind what you want to see immortalized in your images.
+I usually put the responsibility on the bridesmaids to clean up the getting-ready space, since they’re normally 60% of the mess. hah!
+This goes along with my advice of keeping in mind what you want to see immortalized in your images.
 I’m not a photojournalist, so I want things to be cleaned up and I’m sure you will too!

 Eat and Drink Something!